top of page

 Jacqueline (Jackie) Cruz:

 We became the "new" couple.
 Hector and I would compete in a contest where dance champion, Billy Fajardo was judging.
-At this contest, Eddie & Lourdes captured first place while Floyd Chishom & Nelly Cotto took second.
+At this contest, Eddie & Lourdes captured first place while Floyd Chisholm & Nelly Cotto took second.
 Although we came in third, Billy was very impressed and subsequently gave us our first break.
 One evening, when Billy & Sandra weren't available to perform at the Concord Hotel, Perico asked us to fill in and the rest became history.
 From that point on, we became members of the Dance Dimensions.
 For me it was a life changing experience.
 The troop was highly sought after as we traveled extensively performing shows all over the world.
-We would entertain on The Jerry Lewis Telethon, at Carnegie Hall with Liza Minneli, Bob Hope, Grace Jones, the Village People, Sister Sledge, and with practically every popular entertainer of the day.
+We would entertain on The Jerry Lewis Telethon, at Carnegie Hall with Liza Minnelli, Bob Hope, Grace Jones, the Village People, Sister Sledge, and with practically every popular entertainer of the day.
 Tours and performances would include the popular televised show, 'Don Kirshner's Rock Concert'.
 We were featured each week performing synchronized dance numbers and solo acts.
 In between shows Hector and I would still compete.
 We won a local dance contest which catapulted us back on television's " Soul Alive".
 One of my personal victories was performing at the Fania All Stars in Madison Square Garden with Hector Lavoe, Celia Cruz and Tito Puente.
 I had never performed in the round, as people viewed them from all sides of the stage.
 When I was dancing, I will always remember looking up and seeing on a flashing screen, 'Dance Dimensions' , I felt like a star.
 Who would ever guess that inner city kids from the boogie down Bronx would go so far.
 With an overwhelming sense of positivity I experienced the unique opportunity to perform in the remake of the "Saturday Night Fever Tour".
 Along with Lisa Nunziella and Perico , we toured all over Europe and Morocco.

 I received my Bachelors in Psychology and a Masters of Science in Counseling and Development.
 I also acquired a Guidance Counselor position at The High School For Contemporary Arts, located in the Bronx.
 Although Iive in the suburbs, I returned to the place that it all started for me.
 Married now, along with my daughter, I still sense that fire in my belly, and probably always will.
 Although I have hung up my dancing shoes, I long to create the same type of program for my High school students that the movie "Mad Hot Ballroom" did with middle school students, With determination and love for dance, this hustle diva willl continue to inspire others.